mhinz/vim-grepper/README.md

 nnoremap <leader>*   :Grepper -tool ack -cword -noprompt<cr>
 ```

-All three mappings open a prompt.
-The first two are empty, the last one
+The first two mappings open a prompt whereas the last one will search for the
-populated with the word under the cursor.
+word under the cursor right away.

 Related help: `:h :Grepper`